 With so much at stake, you will want to hire the best attorney you can afford.
 The attorneys of E. Stewart Jones Hacker Murphy are experienced, confident, and compassionate.
 They will help you understand the legal process, develop your defense, and fight for the best interests of you and your family.

 We welcome the opportunity to discuss your case.
-Contact us to schedule a Free Case Analysis by phone or in-person at one of our four convenient offices in Albany, Schenectady, Troy, and Saratoga Springs
+Contact us to schedule a Free Case Analysis by phone or in-person at one of our five convenient offices in Albany, Schenectady, Troy, Colonie, and Saratoga Springs.

 For urgent legal matters, Please Call Us now.
 Our criminal defense attorneys are available to clients 24 hours a day, 7 days a week, 365 days a year, even on a holiday.
 We are here to help you through this situation.